Felix Hernandez may be a reliever now for the Mariners, but ‘I’m still a starter’

 “I’m a professional,” he said.
 “I’ll be ready and prepared every day.”

-He’s never once made a relief appearances at the big league level.
+He’s never once made a relief appearances at the big-league level.
 He’s pitched in 389 games and started every one of them.
 But Hernandez pointed out he had pitched out of the bullpen a few times in his career.

 “I’ve done it before,” he said with smirk.
-“I’ve done it in All-Star Games.
-So it’s not going to be anything that different.”
+“I’ve done it in All-Star Games, so it’s not going to be anything that different.”

 Well, the preparation and warmup will be different.
 He’s used to having an extended amount of time to prepare on days he would pitch.
 That’s been lessened significantly.

-“Ok, I might need some extra time,” he said with a chuckle.
+“OK, I might need some extra time,” he said with a chuckle.

-Knowing that, manager Scott Servais is going to try and find the right time to use Hernandez when possible, preferably at the start of an inning with requisite warm-up time.
+Knowing that, Seattle manager Scott Servais is going to try and find the right time to use Hernandez when possible, preferably at the start of an inning with requisite warmup time.

 “You might see him tonight or tomorrow,” Servais said.
 “He needs to be ready to go.
 In a perfect world, you’d like to have that.
 But it’s not always perfect.
 It depends on how the game plays out, but certainly for the first time out there, you’d like that.”

-Servais is hopeful that Hernandez can regroup with his time in the bullpen.
-He felt like the pressure of the playoff push and Hernandez’s awareness of his own command issues made it difficult for success.
+Servais is hopeful Hernandez can regroup with his time in the bullpen.
+Servais said he felt like the pressure of the playoff push and Hernandez’s awareness of his own command issues made it difficult for success.

 “The biggest thing with Felix was kind of the scenario that was built up around him,” Servais said.
 “This lets some of the air out of the balloon.
 Catch your breath, step back and just go out and pitch.
 Whether it’s a couple innings, get three outs and then four, five or six outs and just simplify it.”